mhmmdibnusinai/SQL-Learning_Reference/09_aggregate_and_group_summary.md

 - Compound conditions can be joined by `AND` in queries.
 - `HAVING` further filters aggregated data, in addition to filtering applied to raw data by the WHERE clause.

-Next, we'll learn how to combine datasets using the `JOIN` command.